Technigo/project-chatbot/README.md

-# Harmoniqa – Where mood meets melody
+# Harmoniqa – The soundtrack to your mood

 The project was to create an interactive Chatbot that manipulates the DOM when the user replies by using functions, conditionals and event listeners.